Obarun/66/doc/frontend.md

     * auto : creates the service script file as [execline](https://skarnet.org/software/execline) script.
 This is the **default**.

-        The corresponding file to start the service will automatically be written in [execline](https://skarnet.org/software/execline) format with the *@execute* key value.
+        The corresponding file to start the service will automatically be written in [execline](https://skarnet.org/software/execline) format with the `@execute` key value.

-    * custom : creates the service script file in the language set in the *@shebang* key value.
+    * custom : creates the service script file making a verbatim copy of the `@execute` field of the section.
+Do not forget to set the shebang of the script at `@execute` key.

-        The corresponding file to start the service will be written in the language set in the *@shebang* key value.

     ---

 - @runas

-    *Without equivalent, this key is unique to 66 tools*.

     mandatory : no